martincmartin/weather/README.md

 The weather icons are from <https://uifresh.net/product/weather-icons/>.

-## Epilogue: weather.gov vs OpenWeatherMap
+## Epilogue: weather.gov vs OpenWeatherMap vs tomorrow.io vs Visual Crossing.

 For weather API, I originally started with weather.gov.
 The last time I looked into this stuff, in the 1990s, weather forcasting used some of the biggest